the80srobot/luafn/README.md

 ### Rationale

-My reasons for writing LuaFn were (1) to learn Lua and (2) to better understand how functional languages, such as Haskell and Clojure, implement their sequence libraries, which are also lazy.
-As such, I have very little interest in optimizing LuaFn beyond what's needed to make it usable.
+I wrote LuaFn to learn Lua.
+I now regret this decision.
+Anyway, here it is.

 ### A word on performance